rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Programming conditionals, legal arguments, scientific reasoning.
 - Tip: “Flip and negate for contrapositive.”
+- Did you know...?
+George Boole’s 1854 work laid the foundation for logic circuits used inside every computer chip.

 ##### Block 7 – Counterexamples & Mixed Problems
 🔹 **Definition:** A **counterexample** disproves a universal statement by providing a single case where it fails; mixed problems combine set operations with logic.